ava-labs/avalanche-docs/docs/nodes/maintain/understand-how-a-node-bootstraps.md

 ## Enters State Sync

-The full node bootstrap is a lenghtly process and as time goes by, it gets longer and longer since more and more containers are accepted.
+The full node bootstrap is a long process and as time goes by, it gets longer and longer since more and more containers are accepted.

 ## Forbidden Operations